Marius Niculae: Hoverla Uzhhorod

+Şanlıurfaspor

+In July 2014, he signed with Şanlıurfaspor in the Turkish second division.
+However, only one month later, without playing a single game, he and the club ended their collaboration, Niculae claiming it was a financial issue as he did not receive all the money promised from them.

+Third spell at Dinamo

+In January 2015, Niculae returned for a third spell at Dinamo București.
+In his first game since his return, he scored the only goal of the victory over Oțelul Galați with a header.
+He scored two more goals against Ceahlăul and Pandurii.
+He made his last Liga I appearance on 22 May 2015 in a 3–0 away victory against Petrolul Ploiești, having a total of 221 matches with 95 goals in the competition.

 International career

-After representing Romania at the U-16 and U-18 levels, Niculae was promoted to the U-21 level.
-Niculae's form for Dinamo saw him selected for the Romania U-21 team to play Bulgaria U-21 on 3 March 1999, and he marked his debut with the second goal as Romania won 3–1.
-He played his first official match for Romania U-21 on 26 March, in a 0–1 defeat against Slovakia U-21, coming in as a substitute for Marius Luca in the second half.
-Despite he played all six remained qualifiers, Niculae hasn't scored a single goal as Romania failed to qualify at the European Championship.
-Since he was still eligible to play for Romania U-18, Niculae was called up by coach Gheorghe Cristoloveanu for 2000 European Under-18 Championship qualifiers.
-He scored a brace on the first match against Bosnia and Herzegovina in a 3–1 win, but he was sent off in the second match against Bulgaria alongside teammates Adrian Olah and Tiberiu Bălan, ending his career for Romania U-18.
+After representing Romania at the U16 and U18 levels, Niculae was promoted to the U21 level.
+Niculae's form for Dinamo saw him selected for the Romania U21 team to play Bulgaria U21 on 3 March 1999, and he marked his debut with the second goal as Romania won 3–1.
+He played his first official match for Romania U21 on 26 March, in a 0–1 defeat against Slovakia U21, coming in as a substitute for Marius Luca in the second half.
+Despite playing all six remaining qualifiers, Niculae hasn't scored a single goal as Romania failed to qualify to the European Championship.
+Since he was still eligible to play for Romania U18, Niculae was called up by coach Gheorghe Cristoloveanu for the 2000 European Under-18 Championship qualifiers.
+He scored a brace in the first match against Bosnia and Herzegovina which ended with a 3–1 win, but he was sent off in the second match against Bulgaria alongside teammates Adrian Olah and Tiberiu Bălan, ending his career for Romania U18.
 Romania drew in the final match against Ukraine, thus failing to qualify for the play-off.

-On 21 January 2000, Niculae was called up to the Romania national team for the first time.
-On 2 February, he was in the start-up team against Latvia, counting his debut for the senior squad, at only 18 years old.
-Same as he did while playing for Romania U-21, Niculae marked his debut for the senior squad with a goal, netting Romania's second in a 2–0 win.
-Despite he scored 20 goals for Dinamo in the 1999–00 season, Niculae was not included by Emerich Ienei in the preliminary squad for UEFA Euro 2000.
+On 21 January 2000, Niculae was called up to Romania's senior team for the first time.
+On 2 February, he was in the starting lineup against Latvia, making his debut for the national team at only 18 years old.
+Just as he did while playing for Romania U21, Niculae marked his debut for the senior squad with a goal, netting Romania's second in a 2–0 win.
+Despite the fact that he scored 20 goals for Dinamo in the 1999–00 season, Niculae was not included by Emerich Ienei in the preliminary squad for UEFA Euro 2000.

-On 2 September, Niculae scored a brace for Romania U-21 against Lithuania in the first match from the 2002 European Championship qualifiers, counting his first goals in an official match.
-On 6 October, Niculae played his final match for the U-21 squad, netting Romania's only goal in the 1–1 draw against European Championship holders Italy.
+On 2 September, Niculae scored a brace for Romania U21 against Lithuania in the first match in the 2002 European Championship qualifiers, marking his first goals in an official match.
+On 6 October, Niculae played his final match for the U21 squad, netting Romania's only goal in the 1–1 draw against European Championship holders Italy.